 • Trouble breathing

-Typically, there is no need to see the doctor for a tick bite.
-However, if you attempt to remove a tick and part of it remains in its host, seek medical attention.
+Typically, there is no need to see a medical professional for a tick bite.
+However, if you attempt to remove a tick and part of it remains in the skin, seek medical attention.

-Additionally, illness caused by ticks may not develop for days, weeks, or even months after the bite occurred.
-Seek medical attention if flu-like symptoms occur within a day or a few days after the bite or if a pink to red bulls-eye-like ring around the bite develops.
+Illness caused by ticks may not develop for days, weeks, or even months after the bite occurred.
+Seek medical attention if flu-like symptoms occur following a tick bite or if a pink or red bull’s-eye-like ring develops around the bite.

-Following a tick bite, keep a watchful eye for signs of infection, and seek medical care if any of these symptoms occur:
+Following a tick bite, watch for signs of infection and seek medical care if any of these symptoms occur:

 • A rash